Former open-wheel ace Bob Muir passes away - Speedcafe

 “Also, racing at Warwick Farm was terrific; there were big crowds back then.

-“Touring cars were okay but they were clunky next to an open wheeler.
+“Touring cars were okay but they were clunky next to an open-wheeler.

 “I enjoyed the freedom, there were no rules.
 You could fiddle with them and do anything to make them go faster.”